-This is a new DCC++ EX Throttle/Controller that can connect to the DCC++ EX Commmand Station directly through the USB port of a computer.
+This is a new DCC++ EX Throttle/Controller that can connect to the DCC++ EX Command Station directly through the USB port of a computer.

-You don’t need anything to test it out and to run in emulator mode, to run trains you will need:
+You don’t need anything else to test it out and to run in emulator mode, just run it and play.
+To use it to run real trains you will need:

 An Arduino Mega or Uno Microcontroller